X

 How does the final work?

-• The final for Group 1 will take place on August 18, 2025.
+• The final for Group A & B will take place on March, 10th, 2026, at the Palais Wittgenstein in Düsseldorf

 Key Details for the Final: